-It was 50 years ago today that civil rights leader Dr. Martin Luther King, Jr. was killed by an assassin’s bullet in Memphis.
+It was 51 years ago today that civil rights leader Martin Luther King Jr. was killed by an assassin’s bullet in Memphis.
 The world has changed greatly since 1968, but King’s message survives intact.

-When King was awarded the Nobel Peace Prize in 1964, at the time he was the youngest Peace Prize winner ever, at the age of 35.
+in 1964, King was awarded the Nobel Peace Prize, at the time the youngest Peace Prize winner ever at the age of 35.

 His acceptance speech in Norway included the famous statement, “I believe that unarmed truth and unconditional love will have the final word in reality.
 This is why right temporarily defeated is stronger than evil triumphant.”
 King also donated his prize money of $54,123 to the civil rights movement.

-On April 3, 1968, King had traveled to Memphis to support a movement seeking better compensation for black sanitation workers.
-He spoke at the Bishop Charles Mason Temple to a group of supporters—knowing there were threats made against his life.
+On April 3, 1968, King was in Memphis to support a movement seeking better compensation for black sanitation workers.
+He spoke at the Bishop Charles Mason Temple to a group of supporters—knowing that there were threats made against his life.